U-M launches Difficult Dialogues Meet the Moment Initiative

 September 20, 2024 | By Nick Pfost

-This initiative is made possible through partnership with LSA Undergraduate Education; Student Life; the Raoul Wallenberg Institute; U-M Year of Democracy, Civic Empowerment, and Global Engagement; The Program on Intergroup Relations; and the Difficult Dialogues National Resource Center.
+It is made possible through a partnership with LSA Undergraduate Education; Student Life; the Raoul Wallenberg Institute; U-M Year of Democracy, Civic Empowerment, and Global Engagement; The Program on Intergroup Relations; and the Difficult Dialogues National Resource Center.

 The goals of this initiative are to: